Python API¶

 - Parameters

-table – table to use for grouping
+table – Table to modify.

-(*tables, index=None)¶ Create a union of two tables and their contents.
+Create a union of two tables and their contents.

 - Parameters